Baltic Fleet: World War II

 In the beginning of the German invasion the Baltic Fleet had 2 battleships (both of World War I vintage), 2 cruisers, 2 flotilla leaders, 19 destroyers, 48 MTBs, 65 submarines and other ships, and 656 aircraft.
 During the war, the fleet, commanded by the Vice-Admiral Vladimir Tributz, defended the Hanko Peninsula, Tallinn, several islands in Estonian SSR, and participated in the breakthrough breach of the Siege of Leningrad.
 137 sailors of the Baltic Fleet were awarded a title of the Hero of the Soviet Union.

 For most of the war the fleet was trapped by German and Finnish minefields in Leningrad and nearby Kronstadt, the only bases left in Soviet hands on the Baltic coast.
 Another key factor was that the Finns had recaptured outer islands of the Gulf of Finland, Suursaari being the most important of them.
 Many of the fleet sailors fought on land as infantry during the siege.

 Only submarines could risk the passage into the open sea to strike at German shipping.
-They were particularly successful towards the end of the war, sinking ships like Wilhelm Gustloff, Steuben and Goya, causing great loss of life.
+They were particularly successful towards the end of the war, sinking ships such as Wilhelm Gustloff, General von Steuben and Goya, causing great loss of life.

 The fleet carried out the Soviet evacuation of Tallinn in late August 1941.